Moving from New York to North Carolina

 Congratulations on your big decision to move to North Carolina!

-Since White Gloves Genesis in 1988, We’ve performed over one-thousand long distance moves to North Carolina.
+Since White Glove’s genesis in 1995, we’ve performed over one-thousand long-distance moves to North Carolina.
 We hope to see you on moving day!

 The White Glove Treatment

-We are licensed to perform local moves in New Jersey to relocate customers to any location in the continental United States, including North Carolina.
+We are licensed to perform local moves in New Jersey and New York to relocate customers to any location in the continental United States, including North Carolina.

 Benefits of Living in North Carolina